Skip to main content Skip to search Skip to search

 Phill Hall's profile page

-Excerpt: Robert Kroetsch: Essayist, Novelist, Poet (edited by David Staines; contributions by David Eso, Tanja Cvetkovic, Robert David Stacey, Martin Kuester, Albert Braz, Jennifer Baker, Cameron Anstee, Jason Wiens, Dennis Cooley, Nicole Markotic, Laurie Ricou, Wolfgang Klooss, Aritha van Herk, Rudy Wiebe & Phill Hall)
+Excerpt: Robert Kroetsch: Essayist, Novelist, Poet (edited by David Staines; contributions by David Eso, Tanja Cvetkovic, Robert David Stacey, Martin Kuester, Albert Braz, Jennifer Baker, Cameron Anstee, Jason Wiens, Dennis Cooley, Nicole Markotić, Laurie Ricou, Wolfgang Klooss, Aritha Van Herk, Rudy Wiebe & Phill Hall)

 When he returned to Canada in the 1970s, he brought with him his extensive knowledge of the postmodern world.
 He then moved on to writing poetry while still writing fiction, and he created a new vision for poets across the country; he defined the nature of the poetic experience by searching out the roots of his place in the Canadian landscape.